 How to reach San Michele:

 Take the No. 4.1 or 4.2 motoscafo from the Fondamenta Nove water bus stop on the northern edge of the historic center.
 The ride to the Cimitero stop takes only six minutes.

 If you wish, you can board the No. 4.1 or 4.2 boat at a different station along the route, such as S. Zaccaria Jolanda near the Piazza San Marco.
 Stay on the boat until Cimitero, which is the next stop after Fondamenta Nove.
 (This can easily add 30 to 45 minutes to your journey, depending on the boat and boarding point, so we recommend going to Fondamenta Nove on foot if you're within walking distance.)

-Aerial Venice - San Michele on our main site
+Aerial Venice - San Michele